0xCD0/retrofy/README.md

 ```

 ## When run first time
-・The initial ID is `admin` and the password is `p@ssw0rd`.<br/>
+The initial ID is `admin` and the password is `p@ssw0rd`.<br/>
 Don't worry.
 You can change your ID and password on the settings screen after logging in.
 ![image](https://github.com/0xCD0/retrofy/assets/4960838/4475a542-96b5-4315-946c-e71621e0a98c)

-・Update game database and update game list of your own games on Settings menu.
+Update game database and update game list of your own games on Settings menu.
 ![image](https://github.com/0xCD0/retrofy/assets/4960838/68451ea6-4b00-4fe2-ab08-69398c9a689a)